Darksonn/newton-riemann/README.md

 `make spherical-video.mp4`.

 ### Usage with script
-The script `newton-frame.sh` is used to create many frames, in order to make an animated video from the frames.
+The script `newton-frame.sh` is used to create many frames, which can be used to create animated videos.
 The usage of the script can be found by running the script without parameters, and is shown below:

     Usage: ./newton-frame.sh function file-pattern frame-start frame-end